 Rapid Experimentation is a hallmark for building out innovative solutions.
 The more quickly you can start to learn about your ideas, get them into tangible form, and test them - the sooner you and your team can iterate on your solutions based on real-world feedback.
-Do this together as a team after you've decided on a list of prioritized concepts you want to advance and explore
+Do this together as a team after you've decided on a list of prioritized concepts you want to advance and explore.

-Identify the ideas to test
+Identify the Ideas to Test

-Work with your team and/or users to identify ideas you want to learn about.
+Work with your team and/or stakeholders to identify ideas you want to learn about.
 At this point, the ideas should be articulated as detailed concepts - where you have a sense for who it's for, what you're trying to accomplish, how that might be accomplished, what's involved, etc.